ScarlettYellow/academic-kickstart/content/project/Smart Tracking/index.md

 slides: ""
 ---

-Consumer Hot Zone and Moving Line Intelligent Identification and Visualization in the Smart Retail System of Face++
+Consumer Hot Zone and Moving Line Intelligent Identification and Visualization Module in the Smart Retail System of Face++